hugomosh/adventura-de-codigo/README.md

 ## Todos

+- [x] Download input file
+- [x] Create class to solve puzzle of the day from a template
+- [x] Autoload the created puzzle classed
+- [ ] Watch for changes in file.
+- [ ] Wait for 9PM PT to auto download input.
-- [ ] open freshly created files in editor
+- [ ] Open freshly created files in editor